- How Do You Change Your YouTube Channel Name?

 Your Description is useful because it shows up in the Google search engine results, as well as YouTube’s results page.

-On YouTube’s results page keywords are bolded as a tactic to demonstrate how relevant the description (and thus the material contained within) are to what the user is searching for.
+On YouTube’s results page, keywords are bolded as a tactic to demonstrate how relevant the description (and thus the material contained within) is to what the user is searching for.
 The more information, the better.
 Generally, a description should be between 250 and 1000 words, with as many keywords and -phrases used as possible.
 Be warned though: throwing a bunch of keywords into the description section without actually providing information about your content is frowned upon and makes your content look less reputable.

 YouTube offers an interesting Transcription feature to all videos that are uploaded.

 The transcriptions are done automatically and, truthfully, aren’t very accurate.
 Yet, transcriptions are still very important because they market to groups of people who might have difficulty hearing your video content or are unable to watch the videos for some other reason.
-Adding closed captions to your content can help make make it accessible to diverse groups within your audience.
+Adding closed captions to your content can help make it accessible to diverse groups within your audience.
 It’s highly recommended that closed captions always be added.